decretist/Dissertation/Chapter0/chapter0.md

-The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same person as the author who wrote the *dicta* in the first recension of the *Decretum*.
+The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same as the author who wrote the *dicta* in the first recension of the *Decretum*.
 The statistical method used to make this determination takes the frequencies of common function words like prepositions and conjunctions in a sample